 How can I prevent hyperpigmentation?

 Hyperpigmentation is primarily caused by UV exposure from the sun, hence covering up from the sun's UV rays and wearing SPF protection will help prevent hyperpigmentation.

-Sun damage is the number one cause of darker skin, hence covering up from the sun’s UV rays and wearing SPF protection will help prevent your skin darkening.
+Covering up from the sun’s UV rays and using a daily moisturiser with broad spectrum UVA/UVB protection with SPF of at least 15, will help to protect your skin from sun damage.
 In addition, dry skin can cause a dull look along with leftover dirt, oil and makeup.
 So be sure to cleanse and moisturize daily!

 What causes dark circles under the eyes?